 Copyright 2012 Howard Chen

 Chen, Howard.
-"Design of a controlled environment agricultural plant inspection robot." thesis, University of Iowa, 2012.
+"Design of a controlled environment agricultural plant inspection robot."
+MS (Master of Science) thesis, University of Iowa, 2012.